webgears/KhepinYamlFixturesBundle/README.md

     tags: [ test, dev, prod ] # optional parameter
     save_in_reverse: false # optional parameter
     persistence: orm (default)| mongodb # lets you choose if these fixtures should be saved through the orm or through mongodb.
+    reference_column: name # optional parameter, if given it will update entities identified by this column.
+Therefore this field should never change.
     fixtures:
         michael:
             name: Michael